 ARE YOU READY TO DO SOMETHING ABOUT YOUR KNEE PAIN?

-Join us on October 29, 2019, as Dr. Scott Strasburger and Syracuse Area Health present the NAVIO◊ Surgical System, the robotics-assisted surgical system for partial and total knee replacement surgery.
+Join us on Tuesday, March 31, 2020 from 6:00 PM to 7:30 PM, as Dr. Scott Strasburger and Syracuse Area Health present the NAVIO◊ Surgical System, the robotics-assisted surgical system for partial and total knee replacement surgery.

 The 90-minute seminar is designed to inform referring doctors, patients, and patient families about this leading edge technology, and how it may improve patient outcomes.
 RSVP to reserve your seat for this free educational event, which includes a light meal and a post-seminar Q&A session with Dr. Strasburger.